Miracle-003/skillswapneu-graduation-project/docs/ARCHITECTURE.md

 ## 1. Introduction

 ### 1.1 Purpose
-This document describes the software architecture of the Study Buddy Matching Platform, including system structure, components, data flow, and technology stack.
+This document describes the software architecture of the skill swap Matching Platform, including system structure, components, data flow, and technology stack.

 ### 1.2 Scope
 Covers frontend, backend, database, and integration architecture for the complete system.